The Best Way to Sell Your RV Yourself

-- Never advertise during the holiday season.
-People will be to busy to go looking.
+- Never advertise during the holiday season because people will be to busy to go looking

-If you live anywhere near a place where dealers hold large RV shows, advertise just before, during and immediately after the show.
-The high prices will scare people away from the shows and right into your arms.
+Finally, if you live anywhere near a place where dealers hold large RV shows, advertise just before, during and immediately after the show.
+Their high prices will scare people away from the shows and right into your arms!

 RVs sell better when they are "staged".
 Here is what you need to do to prep your unit in advance of advertising it.